dst78/ong/README.md

 ONG is an ocean noise generator for Monome Norns.

 Even by the standards in the Norns ecosystem this script might be considered a bit more experimental than some others.
+A little bit akin to the [Showers](https://norns.community/authors/justmat/showers) script by mat.

 **Attention:** Switch off the compressor built-in to Norns when using ONG, it ruins everything.